triton-inference-server/model_analyzer/docs/install.md

    The above command will pull all the containers that model analyzer needs to run.
 The Model Analyzer's Dockerfile bases the container on the latest `tritonserver` containers from NGC.
 Now you can run the container with:

    ```
-   $ docker run -it --privileged --rm --gpus all \
+   $ docker run -it --rm --gpus all \
         -v /var/run/docker.sock:/var/run/docker.sock \
         -v <path-to-triton-model-repository>:<path-to-triton-model-repository> \
         -v <path-to-output-model-repo>:<path-to-output-model-repo> \